n166974-lab/CubeZero/README.md

 If you are a mac user, click on CubeZeroMac.zip to download app.
 If you are a Windows user, click on CubeZero_Window_builder.zip to download the app.
 Then, double-click BUILD_CUBEZERO_WINDOWS.bat to build the app.
 This requires Python to be installed on your computer.

+# Folders
+AlphaCube (3×3×3): Contains all the core algorithms and setup for solving the 3×3×3 Rubik's Cube.

+BetaCube (2×2×2): Contains all the core algorithms and setup for solving the 2×2×2 Rubik's Cube.

+CubeZeroApp: Includes the program that visually displays the results of the algorithms.